opendena/coding-style/README.md

 # JavaScript

 ## Editor
-- Use 2 spaces identation (no tabs)
+- Use 2 spaces indentation (no tabs)
 - Use utf-8 charset
 - Use LF (`\n`) for end of lines (see [`Wikipedia`](http://en.wikipedia.org/wiki/Newline))